 What do goldfish eat?

 Don’t get me wrong, I have nothing against food that is designed especially for goldfish.
 But, that kind of food has less protein and more carbs, so it’s a good thing to feed your fish with additional food such as brine shrimps or bloodworms.
-As any other animal, goldfish will benefit from having a varied and well-balanced diet.
+Like any other animal, goldfish will benefit from having a varied and well-balanced diet.

 How long can goldfish live without food?

-One of the first question new owners ask themselves.
+One of the first questions new owners ask themselves.
 Well, you don’t need to worry.
 Your goldfish can survive several weeks without food.
 However, if you are on vacation or out of town for more than that, ask your friends to feed your goldfish.
 Actually, most of the health problems occur because of overfeeding, not the opposite.

 Where can I buy goldfish food?